dentarg/auth0-blog/_posts/2017-01-23-beating-json-performance-with-protobuf.markdown

 ## Are There Any Other Advantages and Disadvantages?

 As every decision that you take, there will be advantages and disadvantages.
-And, when choosing one message format or protocol over another, this is no different.
+And, when choosing one message format or protocol over another, this is not different.
 Protocol buffers suffers from a few issues, as I list below:

 - **Lack of resources**.
 You won't find that many resources (do not expect a very detailed documentation, nor too many blog posts) about using and developing with Protobuf.
 - **Narrower community**.
 Probably the root cause of the first disadvantage.
 On Stack Overflow, for example, you will find roughly 1.500 questions marked with Protobuf tags.
 While JSON have more than 180 thousand questions on this same platform.